 Hadrian minted an exercitus (army) coin for Raetia with the legend EXERCITVS RAETICVS, testifying to his awareness of the military importance of the province.
 On the reverse, Hadrian is depicted on horseback, raising his right hand and haranguing three soldiers holding standards.
 Unlike Gallia, no restitutor coin was minted, and there were no milestones set up in these years documenting the renewal of the local road system.

-The Raetian limes formed the southeastern part of the artificial border of the Imperium Romanum, which stretched in its entirety over 550 kilometres, from Bad Hönningen on the Rhine to Regensburg on the Danube (known today as the Upper German-Rhaetian Limes).
+The Raetian limes formed the southeastern part of the artificial border of the Imperium Romanum, which stretched over 550 kilometres from Bad Hönningen on the Rhine to Regensburg on the Danube (known today as the Upper German-Rhaetian Limes).
 In Bavaria, the limes crossed Middle Franconia and Upper Bavaria territories, ending at the banks of the river Danube in Eining in Lower Bavaria.
 Around 180 watchtowers secured the 166 kilometres (103 mi) of the Raetian limes by the 3rd century AD.
 Subsequently, ten fortlets were built to guard key locations like road crossings, rivers, and steep valleys.

 In 1861, the Bavarian King Maximilian II erected a memorial stone near Hienheim in Bavaria, the so-called Hadrian’s Column (“Hadrianssäule”), to mark the beginning of the Limes along the Danube.
 The inscription on the column names the Emperors Hadrian and Probus as erectors of the Limes.
 It reads: